 Perched in Centro, you can get a great perspective of the city, with the lake in the distance.
 You can enjoy fabulous sunsets here with the Parroquia as the star of the show!
 She is quite beautiful at night!

 ✦ Quince Rooftop

 Another chic and swanky stop is Quince’s Rooftop.
-This stunning rooftop bar and restaurant with an up-close and personal view of the Parroquia that has a great atmosphere.
+This stunning rooftop bar and restaurant with an up-close and personal view of the Parroquia has a great atmosphere.
 It upon occasion will have a DJ and a nice crowd that makes this place feel special.

 ✦ La Azotea

 La Azotea, the rooftop of Pueblo Viejo Restaurant is actually one of my favorite bars in town.
 Here they have great views, comfortable décor, and the drinks are strong – just the way I like them.

 ✦ Tostevere (I give this one 5 Stars!)